mesonbuild/meson/docs/markdown/Dependencies.md

 use those to link against your targets.

-If your boost headers or libraries are in non-standard locations you can set the BOOST_ROOT, BOOST_INCLUDEDIR, and/or BOOST_LIBRARYDIR environment variables.
+If your boost headers or libraries are in non-standard locations you can set the `BOOST_ROOT`, or the `BOOST_INCLUDEDIR` and `BOOST_LIBRARYDIR` environment variables. *(added in 0.56.0)* You can also set these parameters as `boost_root`, `boost_include`, and `boost_librarydir` in your native or cross machine file.
+Note that machine file variables are preferred to environment variables, and that specifying any of these disables system-wide search for boost.

 You can set the argument `threading` to `single` to use boost libraries that have been compiled for single-threaded use instead.